Skip to Content

 Emeritus

-As an entrepreneur, lawyer, business executive and fiduciary, John DePodesta's career has spanned a variety of industries, including telecommunications, transportation, health care and education.
+As an entrepreneur, lawyer, business executive and fiduciary, John DePodesta’s career has spanned a variety of industries, including transportation, telecommunications, health care and education.
 He has developed particular expertise in the areas of business creation, restructuring, governance and legal representation.
 Mr. DePodesta currently serves as managing director of Dolomite Group, LLC, which provides advisory services to senior executives and public and private governing bodies.

-Mr. DePodesta served as general counsel-reorganization for the Trustees of the Penn Central Railroad, which was then the largest financial and operational restructuring in U.S. history.
-The successful restructuring required the harmonization of interests of creditors, rail labor, shippers, state and local governments as well as enabling federal legislation.
-The essential rail assets of Penn Central were transferred to Consolidated Rail Corporation and Mr. DePodesta served as general counsel at Conrail's inception.
-Conrail was, in effect, a "start-up" company with more than $3 billion in annual revenues.
-He was responsible for negotiating and implementing a $3.2 billion financing agreement to rehabilitate the railroad and was later involved in the process that led to the privatization of Conrail.
-This resulted in the sale of the federal government's 85 percent equity interest for $1.6 billion in what was then the largest initial public offering in U.S. history.
+After serving as a law clerk to a federal district court judge, Mr. DePodesta held the position of general counsel-reorganization for the Trustees of the Penn Central Railroad, which was then the largest financial and operational restructuring in U.S. history.
+The successful reorganization required the harmonization of interests of creditors, rail labor, shippers, and state and local governments, as well as enabling federal legislation.
+The essential rail assets of Penn Central were transferred to Consolidated Rail Corporation (Conrail) and Mr. DePodesta served as general counsel at Conrail’s inception.
+He was later involved in the process that led to the privatization of Conrail in what was then the largest initial public offering in U.S. history.

-Mr. DePodesta is a graduate of Harvard College and holds a juris doctor from the University of Pennsylvania Law School.
+Mr. DePodesta is a graduate of Harvard College and holds a juris doctor degree from the University of Pennsylvania Law School.